freeipa/freeipa-operator/miscelanea/002-init-container/InitContainer.md

 - Proof of Concepts: Several different proof of concepts which provide us a better understunding about how to play with the different objects.
-  - Initialize the volume data.
+  - **Hello world**: A minimal structure for using initContainer pattern.
-  - Read the Pod IP and inject into the ConfigMap.
+  - **Read uid/gid ranges**: This read from the namespace and inject them into a configMap object.
 This will need a ServiceAccount with permissions to write to the ConfigMap.
-  - Read the namespace UID and GID ranges and write them into the ConfigMap.
+  - **Read Pod IP**: In a similar way to the above, the POD IP is read from by using the downward API and stored into the configMap object for being used later.
+  - **Initialize machine-id**: Investigating about systemd container interface it was seen a way to initialize the machine-id for systemd; this proof of concept just inplement the mechanism initialising the value into the configMap so that it can be used later to inject the value as a environment variable.
+  - **Print out environment**: this is helpful to know the about the initial state for /etc/hosts, /etc/resolv.conf, capabilities and the filesystem mounted.
+    - **DNS Config**: Play with the DNS config used to know more about the Pod configuration.
+    - **Capabilities**: Initial study about the capabilities which are needed for initialise the data volume
+  - **Initialize the volume data**: Run ipa-install-server for initialising the data volume.
-    This could be useful to prepare the UID/GID map to be used with all the different services running in FreeIpa.
+    - **PENDING - Map uid/gid ranges**: This could be useful to prepare the UID/GID map to be used with all the different services running in FreeIpa.
-- Deployment of the application up to the point to run the main container/s which only have to run systemd in the first stage, or independent containers when we achieve to split all the different services.
-For achieving this it will be used all the knowledge aquired with the previous point, and it will be combined to create all the OpenShift objects needed to provide a deployment just running "oc apply -f freeipa.yaml".
+    - **Add host alias**: Intent to remove some unnecesary name resolution externally.
+- **PENDING - Application definition**: Use all the above for creating the application objects.
+This will be addressed in a different investigation.
+  Just reference for this "Chapter 11: Stateful Service".
-- Shrink capabilities, this will need a deeper study and investigation as systemd is involved on this.
-See the references at the end.
+- **Shrink capabilities**: This will need a deeper study and investigation as it could increase the scope of this task more than I want.
+A different PR will be addressed for this task.

-As part of this investigation a final [freeipa.yaml](freeipa.yaml) object has been generated which provide a starting point for investigating directly into the OpenShift cluster.
-The logs are printed out in the console, so they can be read using the standard `oc logs pod/my-pod -c container-name`.
+The logs are printed out in the console, so they can be read using the command below: `oc logs pod/my-pod -c container-name`.

 For making life easier, a Makefile is provided to automate some actions and speed up playing with the different PoCs created as part of this investigation.